 “The vehicle belongs to its owner,” she says, hastily clarifying that ‘the owner’ is her husband.

-I am taken aback by her response: “The vehicle belongs to its owner,” meaning her husband.
 I am surprised because this couple has been married for close to three decades.
 Why, pray, would they own property separately?
-OGOVA ONDEGO wonders.

 The issue of property in marriage is contentious.
 In Africa, wives have often been treated as part of the husband’s property.
-But Christianity seems to have worsened the already bad situation.
+But Christianity seems to have made an already bad situation worse.